cbcrc/media-rdma-lab/README.md

 - **MXL PR#266:** https://github.com/dmf-mxl/mxl/pull/266
 - **Arista AI Fabric Guide:** https://www.arista.com/assets/data/pdf/AI-Network-Fabric_Deployment_Guide.pdf

-**Note: It is the responsibility of the user to verify that the application doesn't infridge any patent.**
+**Note: It is the user's responsibility to ensure that their application does not infringe upon any patents.**

 ### Internal Resources